ghostbuster-email/api/readme.md

 # The Ghostbuster API

-Welcome to the Ghostbuster Email API!
+Welcome to the Ghostbuster API!
 If you're looking to integrate your application with [Ghostbuster.email](https://ghostbuster.email) you're in the right place.
 We're happy to have you!

 ## The basic